Grant Maloy Smith

 • Red: Alarm - the machine needs maintenance immediately

-The FFT graphs on the bottom left part of the screen shows the measured vibration velocity in the frequency domain from both sensors.
+The FFT graphs on the bottom left part of the screen (see second figure below) shows the measured vibration velocity in the frequency domain from both sensors.

 • The axial sensor is represented by the red plot